 Simon read law at the University of Birmingham.
 He was called to the Bar in 2008.
-He has a broad civil practice, specialising in personal injury, clinical negligence and disease work.
-Simon has also developed a substantial practice in the Court of Protection, and is instructed in public law matters, in particular those involving community care provision, adult welfare, education and the Human Rights Act 1998.
+Simon specialises in clinical negligence and personal injury work.
+He has also developed a substantial practice in the Court of Protection.

 Court of Protection

 Simon acts primarily for local authorities and on the instruction of the Official Solicitor (and other litigation friends).